-Should you choose to conduct the work with us then our specialist wood rot treament process will look like this.
+Should you choose to conduct the repairs with us, then our step by step wet rot treatment process is as follows:

 The next step will be to identify the extent of any wet rot damage to the structural and decorative timber.
-Timbers damaged by wet rot will need to be removed and replaced by a Peter Cox timber repair specialist.
+Any affected areas will need to be removed and replaced with pre-treated epoxy resin or wooden sections of timber by a Peter Cox timber repair specialist.

-Throughout the wet rot treatment process, Peter Cox will also give you any advice on additional steps that may be required to ensure your property is left safe from future outbreaks of wet rot.
+Throughout the wet rot treatment process, Peter Cox will also give you any advice on additional steps that may be required to ensure your property is left free from fungal decay, hyphae and mycelium, and safe from future outbreaks of rot fungus spores.

 For example, waterproofing services may be necessary if the wet rot has manifested in a basement or cellar underneath your property, to make this space watertight.

-At Peter Cox, we are confident that the standard of our wet rot treatment will eliminate wet rot for good.
-We are so confident in fact that all our wet rot treatment carries our 20 year wet rot guarantee as standard.
+At Peter Cox, our history treating wet and dry rot fungus means we are confident we eliminate wet rot for good.
+That is why our wet rot treatments carry a 20 year wet rot guarantee as standard.

 These additional features are designed to offer Peter Cox customers complete peace of mind for the future.

-If you suspect your property is suffering from wet rot and you need professional wet rot treatment from an experienced and qualified contractor then get in touch with Peter Cox today on 0800 633 5712 or book a survey online.
+If you suspect your property is suffering from either wet or dry rot, and you need a professional wet rot specialist then get in touch with your local qualified and accredited team at Peter Cox or book a survey using the button below.